Nailiana: Predatorial evidence

-In one specimen of Nailiana, it can be seen that a Lingulid Brachiopod-identified as L. yuanshanensis- isn't superimposed nor is it overlain upon the polyp, but rather the presence of very thin sediment wedges between the Brachiopod and the tentacles suggest that the Brachiopod was topologically surrounded by those tentacles, with the pedicle and pseudointerarea being situated within the gastric cavity of the polyp of Nailiana.
-The polyp along with the Brachiopod couldn't have lived in a symbiotic relationship because the specimens from the Chengjiang biota are abundant in fossils and are not symbiotic.
+In one specimen of Nailiana, it can be seen that a lingulid brachiopod-identified as Lingulellotreta yuanshanensis- isn't superimposed nor is it overlain upon the polyp, but rather the presence of very thin sediment wedges between the brachiopod and the tentacles suggest that the brachiopod was topologically surrounded by those tentacles, with the pedicle and pseudointerarea being situated within the gastric cavity of the polyp of Nailiana.
+The polyp along with the brachiopod couldn't have lived in a symbiotic relationship because the specimens from the Chengjiang biota are abundant in fossils and are not symbiotic.
 The team which described Nailiana then proposed that the brachiopod was therefore a captured and engulfed prey item.